SCHOOLS AND YOUTH ENGAGEMENT

 For more information, contact them via email on info@buildingbridges-community.org.uk, connect on Instagram @cookingkids_growingkids, or visit their website by clicking here.

 The Young Ealing Foundation is an independent registered charity established in 2017 in response to the ongoing cuts to the children and young people’s sector.
+They connect and equip grassroots youth charities, supporters, and decision makers, to open up a brighter future for Ealing’s children and young people.

 To visit their website, click here.
 Alternatively, you can contact them via info@youngealingfoundation.org.uk or connect with them on Twitter, Instagram, Facebook and LinkedIn.